Greedysky/TTKMusicPlayer/README.md

 License
 ---
-TTKMusicPlayer is free software licensed under the term of GPL v2.
+TTKMusicPlayer is free software licensed under the term of [Licence GPL v2](https://github.com/Greedysky/TTKMusicplayer/blob/master/README.md).
 If you use TTKMusicPlayer or its constituent libraries, you must adhere to the terms of the license in question.

 Download
 ---